efthantoniou/crypto_tea/README.md

 For more information about the tea algorithm, check the [Wiki](../../wiki)

-Also there is an implementation in cuda.
+Also there is an implementation in cuda (the file with the .cu extension).